leonardo-s-dutra/BasicKeylogger/README.md

 # BasicKeylogger
-A small demonstration on how a keylogger works in C language
+A small demonstration on how a keylogger works using C language

 ## What a keylogger is